Technology-Notes/kiemlicz-util-wiki/Package-management.md

 ### Preferences files
 Located in `/etc/apt/preferences.d`
 Parsed in alphanumeric ascending order

 Need to obey convention:
  1. No filename extension or `.pref`
  2. Filename chars allowed: alphanumeric, hyphen, underscore and period

 The file itself contains records separated by blank lines.
-Preference refers to the mentioned package and the mentioned package only (doesn't affect its dependencies).
+Preference refers to the mentioned package(s) and the mentioned package(s) only (doesn't affect its dependencies).
 This is one of the reasons why this mechanism is kind of "discouraged".
 Typical `pref` file:
 ```